timbru31/mms-discord-cookie-bot/README.md

 - `cdk deploy` deploy this stack to your default AWS account/region
 - `cdk diff` compare deployed stack with current state
 - `cdk synth` emits the synthesized CloudFormation template

+---

+Built by (c) Tim Brust and contributors.
+Released under the GPL v3 license.